segmentio/segment-docs/src/guides/usage-and-billing/mtus-and-throughput.md

 ## What is the difference between an event and an object?

-We know this sounds like a non-sequitur, but understanding the difference between events and objects helps you understand how MTUs are calculated.
+Understanding the difference between events and objects helps you understand how MTUs are calculated.

 An event is a data collection triggered in response to a user action: a [Track call](/docs/connections/spec/track/) (or a [Page](/docs/connections/spec/page/)/[Screen](/docs/connections/spec/screen/) call if the action was to navigate to a new page).
 Events take place in a single moment in time, and include a name, timestamp, and **properties**.
 When an event happens more than once, it creates a new Event record (with a new timestamp) rather than updating an existing one.
 For example, a user browsing a product catalog might generate several "Product Viewed" events, which might include the product name, price, and category.